 Walnut Creek is home to a variety of non-profit entities that provide valuable services and programs to our community.
 Join us the 2nd Saturday of each month to go behind the scenes at some of our local non-profits with the return of the “2nd Saturday Spotlight.”

-Each second Saturday, the Mayor will lead a group of citizens to a non-profit agency and then add an optional walking tour of the community in which the agency is located.
+Each second Saturday, the Mayor leads a group of citizens through a tour of a non-profit or governmental operation, with an opportunity to ask questions and speak directly to those involved.
 See how the community connections are made throughout Walnut Creek, and get to know parts of the City you might not have yet explored.

 Registration for each Spotlight is separate; registering for one will not commit you to the full slate of tours.

 In November, we'll wrap up the 2019 "2nd Saturday Spotlight" series at the Trinity Center.
 Registration will open in October.

 SEPTEMBER: Thank you to those who visited our Emergency Preparedness Fair -- and thank you to our partners from CERT, Contra Costa County Fire, the American Red Cross and PG&E.

 AUGUST: Thank you to those who visited our Public Works Corp Yard, and learned how we keep things moving in Walnut Creek.